Values

 History

-By 1995, work began on making The Children’s Room a nonprofit organization, and in April 1999 The Children’s Room opened as an independent 501(c)(3) with eight experienced volunteers serving seven families out of a church basement.
+By 1995, work began on making The Children’s Room a nonprofit organization, and in April 1996 The Children’s Room became an independent 501(c)(3).
+In 1999 the organization moved to church basement with eight experienced volunteers serving seven families.
 Within just one year, the number of people served quadrupled.
-In the fall of 2004, The Children’s Room established a permanent center in an inviting Victorian home in Arlington, Massachusetts which was renovated in 2013 to expand space for our programs.
+In the fall of 2004, The Children’s Room established a permanent center in an inviting Victorian home in Arlington, Massachusetts, which was renovated in 2013 to expand space for our programs.

-The Children’s Room now serves almost 1,500 people annually through a variety of programming with revenues increasing from $30,000 in 1993 to $1.2 million in 2020, making it the leading independent nonprofit child bereavement center in Massachusetts, meeting critical needs in communities throughout eastern Massachusetts.
+Today, The Children’s Room serves more than 4,000 people annually through a variety of programming, with revenues increasing from $30,000 in 1993 to $1.9 million in 2025.
+It is now the leading independent nonprofit child bereavement center in Massachusetts, meeting critical needs in communities throughout eastern Massachusetts.

 “Bereavement is not a simple reaction to a single event.
 It is also a social event, an economic event, a spiritual event, and an event with a history and a future.
 I asked myself who is lost when someone dies.
 It is more than simply a life that is lost.
 We also lose a relationship, the self we were in that relationship and a way of life in which the deceased play a role.
 These are the qualities of life, aspects of what we experience; these are not symptoms of an illness.”